Connecticut fishing license: Cost, Who Needs one & How To Buy

 Connecticut Fishing License and stamps can be purchased through the online portal Online Sportsmen Licensing System.

-What Happens with Connecticut Fishing License Fees?
+What Happens With Connecticut Fishing License Fees?

 All the license fees go to the Bureau of Natural Resources to support the Department of Energy and Environmental Protection’s various conservational and educational programs.
 Some of these include land acquisition for conservation and fishing access, rearing and stocking of trout, restoration of migratory fish species, and much more.